Fuxfantx/Lisic/README.md

 Included fonts below.
 Before making use of the project, acquire these fonts and put them in `res://include/`.

-- OPPO Sans 1.0
+- OPPO Sans 1.0 `OPPOSans-R.ttf`

-- JetBrains Mono
+- JetBrains Mono NL `JetBrainsMonoNL-Regular.ttf`